ig33kmor3/aws-eks-workshop/1-launching-eks-cluster/README.md

     kubectl get nodes
     ```

-3. (Optional) execute the [launch-setup.sh](./launch-setup.sh) script in your workspace only if you don't want to manually type the commands above:
+3. (Optional) Execute the [launch-setup.sh](./launch-setup.sh) script in your workspace only if you don't want to manually type the commands above:

     ```bash
     chmod +x ./launch-setup.sh